Iran denies being involved in attack on Salman Rushdie

 His assailant, 24-year-old Hadi Matar, has pleaded not guilty to charges stemming from the attack through his lawyer.

 The award-winning author for more than 30 years has faced death threats for “The Satanic Verses.”
 Iran’s late Supreme Leader Ayatollah Ruhollah Khomeini had issued a fatwa, or Islamic edict, demanding his death.
-An Iranian foundation had put up a bounty of over $3 million for the author.
+A semiofficial Iranian foundation had put up a bounty of over $3 million for the author, though it has yet to offer any comment on the attack.

 Kanaani added that Iran did not “have any other information more than what the American media has reported.”